 The third is a December 2018 translation of another article, from Beijing Spring, by Chen Weijian, this time responding to claims, and attacks, in reference to Professor Brady and her work made in various Chinese-language media by Auckland pro-Beijing writer Morgan Xiao.

-In addition, here is a discussion note I wrote in 2014, while still on the staff of the Reserve Bank of New Zealand, about the ways in which a serious economic slowdown in China could affect New Zealand.
+And here is a discussion note I wrote in 2014, while still on the staff of the Reserve Bank of New Zealand, about the ways in which a serious economic slowdown in China could affect New Zealand.
 (This was released to me by the Bank under the Official Information Act).